aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 # OPCUA Protocol adapter

+The SFC OPC UA protocol adapter provides read-only access to OPC UA servers, supporting both synchronous data reads and asynchronous monitoring through subscriptions.
+The adapter can be configured to either poll data points on demand or subscribe to data changes and events, enabling efficient real-time data acquisition from industrial automation systems.

 Configuration types for the OPCUA protocol adapter and contains the extensions and specific configuration types.

 - [OPCUA Alarm and Events types](#opcua-alarm-and-event-types)